Rifle construction woes prompt city to potentially subsidize affected downtown businesses

 Other days, Locke said he’d cut one key and call it quits around 12:30 p.m.

 “There were afternoons we just shut the doors,” he said.
-“I’d tell my employee to go home and I’d just go play golf.”
+“I’d tell my employee to go home, and I’d just go play golf.”

 TaxKeeping LLC owner Candy Hammerich said her business hasn’t been as hard hit as others.
 She said she has heard from some customers who are having to park farther away than usual.